 L’Hopital Les Enfants Malades, Paris

 Dr Marchac, a true pioneer of craniofacial surgery, trained both Dr Arnaud and Mr Jonathan Britto as Fellows in the latter part of their craniofacial apprenticeship, prior to their each assuming consultant responsibility.
+Jonathan Britto currently holds a visiting position in Paris and works with the Necker team.

 The Hospital for Sick Children, Toronto, Canada